BenChaimberg/swingflask/docs/FS.md

 Home Page
 ---------
-The home page will show image examples of products and provide links to common pages in addition to the static elements, such as the FAQ, contact, and forum.
+The home page will show image examples of products and provide links to common pages, such as the FAQ, contact, and forum, in addition to the static elements.
+It will also provide links to the category pages.

 About Page
 ----------